isjosan/embsys310/assignment03/morse-code-led/answers.md

 # Qs & As

 Q.a  What is Morse Code?
-#### Morse Code is an encoding method used in telecommunications to encode English alphabet characters (A to Z) and decimal numerals ( 0 to 9) into a standardized sequence of 2 different signal durations.
+#### Morse Code is an encoding method used in telecommunications to encode English letters (A to Z) and decimal numerals ( 0 to 9) into a standardized sequence of 2 different signal durations.
 The 2 basic signals are called dots and dashes, or dits and dahs.
 For example,
-#### the character I is represented by the sequence 'dot space dot'
+#### the letter I is represented by the sequence 'dot space dot'
-#### the character Q is represented by the sequence 'dash space dash space dot space dash'
+#### the letter Q is represented by the sequence 'dash space dash space dot space dash'
-#### the character B is represented by the sequence 'dash space dot space dot space dot'
+#### the letter B is represented by the sequence 'dash space dot space dot space dot'
-#### the character A is represented by the sequence 'dot space dash'
+#### the letter A is represented by the sequence 'dot space dash'
-#### the character L is represented by the sequence 'dot space dash space dot space dot'
+#### the letter L is represented by the sequence 'dot space dash space dot space dot'
+#### the numeral 9 is represented by the sequence 'dash space dash space dash space dash space dot'
+#### For transmission of text in Morse Code, a unit length of time depends on the transmission speed measured in 'words per minute' (wpm).
+For example, it could be as high as 1 second, or as low as 1/4 th of a second, or even smaller if an electronic Morse keyer is used.
+The transmission speed depends on the characteristics of the communication channel, and also the capabilities of the transmission and receiver communication equipment.
+For a human operator using a mechanical Morse Key (or Telegraph Key), there may be an upper limit to the keying speed of 20 wpm for an experienced operator.
+#### The International Standard for Morse Code defines the following signal durations for encoded letters, numbers and words:
+#### - Dot has a duration of 1 unit of time.
+#### - Dash has a duration of 3 units of time.
+#### - Space between parts of the same letter is 1 unit of time.
+#### - Space between letters is 3 units of time.
+#### - Space between words is 7 units of time.

+#### Representation of dots and dashes can be done in physical terms by the following methods:
+#### -

 Q.b Who developed Morse Code?